Our updated 2022 Instagram benchmarks can be found here.

 5. Engagement Rate for photos versus video

-It should come as a surprise to no one what type of visual content engages more on Instagram — it’s photos, which are the bread and butter of the platform.
+It’s no surprise what type of visual content engages more on Instagram.
+Obviously it’s photos, which are the bread and butter of the platform.
 The average Engagement Rate for top performers’ photos is 13%, while for video it’s 8.5%.

 6. Visual content Engagement Rate by industry

 Depending on your brand’s industry you may want to aim for a higher or lower benchmark for Engagement Rates on your Instagram posts.
 Some industries can expect half the Engagement Rate of others.
 Or is that double the opportunity?